 - An Axe to Grind: As Louise found out firsthand.

-- Axe Crazy: Billy, and his weapon of choice was actually an axe.
+- Axe-Crazy: Billy, and their weapon of choice was actually an axe.

 - Alas, Poor Villain: Billy's death is probably the saddest scene in the movie.